supersambo/papis-tui/README.md

   vimflavour: nvim #defaults to vim
 ```

-When invoking the vim_send command for the first time it will connect to a server (if any is available) and send or fail if none is available.
-If more than one is available it will let you choose one and remember your selection.
+When invoking the `vim_send` command for the first time it will connect to a server (if any is available) and send the evaluated string, or fail if none is available.
+If more than one is available, it will let you choose and remembers your selection.
 In case you want to change to another server later you can run `:vim_connect`.

 ## cmd
 `cmd` provides the ability map shortcuts to commands which require mandatory positional arguments.
 Use cases for this could be `tag` and `sort` or `search`.
 You may want to hit the `t` key followed by a tag instead of typing `:tag` + *yourtag* in order to tag documents quickly.
 Similarly you may want to have a shortcut in place to search by *authorname* or *title* or sort your documents.
 This can be achieved with the following keymappings in place: